syncfusion-content/winui-docs/winui/Calendar-DatePicker/Getting-Started.md

 N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendardatepicker-examples/blob/main/Samples/Formatting)

-## Selected date changing notification
+## Cancel a date that is being changed

-The `DateChanging` event will be triggered, after date selection and before `SelectedDate` property update.
+The `DateChanging` event will be triggered, after date selection and before `SelectedDate` property is updated.
 If the change is considered invalid, it can be canceled.
 The `DateChanging` event contains the following properties.

 * `OldDate` - Gets a date which is previously selected.
 * `NewDate` - Gets a date which is currently selected.